 Vitamins are vital for helping our body function and each one plays a different key role.

-Vitamin B12 – also known as cobalamin, is synthesised by bacteria.
+Vitamin B12 – also known as cobalamin, is a water-soluble vitamin that's naturally found in some foods, added to others and synthesised by bacteria in the small intestine.
 It is involved in many vital processes in the body, including:

 - Producing red blood cells